Skip to main content

 Ongoing Security Maintenance and Policy Best Practices

-Sustained protection requires policies and processes beyond install-and-forget security tools:
+Sustained protection requires policies and processes beyond install-and-forget security software:

-- Device policies: Rules governing personal and company-issued devices on corporate networks
+Device policies: Rules governing personal and company-issued devices on corporate networks, including which removal tool and virus scanner products are approved for use.

-- Backup strategy: A 3-2-1 approach with at least one immutable or offline copy protected from ransomware encryption.
-Our data backup and recovery services cover this as part of a complete protection plan.
+Backup strategy: A 3-2-1 approach with at least one immutable or offline copy protected from ransomware encryption.

 When virus removal becomes a rare event rather than a recurring crisis, your team can focus on productive work instead of damage control.
 That shift comes from layered protection, not from better cleanup procedures.